Best 7.62x39 Hunting Ammo: Putting Bambi in the Freezer

 If you’re looking for the best 7.62x39 hunting ammo, then you’ve found the right article.

-We are going to tell you exactly what to load into your AK mags, Ruger Mini-30, or SKS stripper clips to make sure that trophy buck ends up on your wall and not another “I almost got him” story.
+We are going to tell you exactly what to load into your AK, Ruger Mini-30, or SKS if you want to make sure that trophy buck ends up on your wall and not another “I almost got him” story.

-If you simply cannot wait, the best 7.62x39 hunting ammo is Hornady Black 123 gr SST.
+If you simply cannot wait, the best 7.62x39 hunting ammo is Hornady Black 123 grain SST.

-If you’re new to the 7.62x39 and aren’t sure what to look for in a hunting round, check out this Buyer’s Guide HERE.
-Otherwise, scroll down just a little more for the list…
+If you’re new to the 7.62x39 and aren’t sure what to look for in a hunting round, check out this buyer’s guide HERE.
+Otherwise, continue scrolling for the full list…

 The Best 7.62x39 Hunting Ammo on the Market